vuittont60/shardeum-docs/docs/smart-contracts/deploy/truffle.md

 ## Coding Migrations

-To deploy our testToken contract on Shardeum Liberty, we have to create a migration to get the contract on the network.
+To deploy our testToken contract on Shardeum Sphinx, we have to create a migration to get the contract on the network.
 Create a file in the migrations folder named "2_deploy.js".

 <Tabs>